 - were older

 - had a high body mass index (BMI)

 Pain and stiffness, especially in the morning, are the main symptoms of OA.
-If you have stage 4 OA, these symptoms can be severe.
+With progressed OA, these symptoms can be severe.
 They can affect your mobility and ability to carry out daily tasks.

 Other symptoms include:

 - grating or crackling noise when you move the joint

 If OA affects your hands, you may find it hard to do things that need dexterity or grasping, such as opening a jar.